-Therefore, 42 dB of gain range for a 12-bit, 40 MSPS ADC with 15 MHz of bandwidth should suffice in achieving the dynamic range required for most of today's ultrasound systems.
+Therefore, 42 dB of gain range for a 12-bit, 40 MSPS ADC with 15 MHz of bandwidth should suffice in achieving the dynamic range required for most ultrasound systems today.

 The system gain is distributed as listed in Table 8.